-Yes, all new freshmen students are required to participate in New Student Orientation.
-We design it to assist you in fulfilling the necessary steps prior to starting your first semester at the University of Arizona.
+Yes, all new first-year students are required to participate in New Student Orientation.
+Orientation is designed to assist you in fulfilling the necessary steps prior to starting your first semester at the University of Arizona.
 You will learn about academic and support services from the campus and your academic college.
 This is also when you will register for your first semester classes.
-The program runs from 8 am - 5 pm.

 You will register for your New Student Orientation through the Next Steps Center.
 When you enter the orientation registration portal, there is a provided list of program dates available to you.
-Please know that the dates you see may be different from your friends who are attending UA in the same semester.
+Please know that the dates you see may be different from your friends who are attending in the same semester.
 The dates filter based on your unique academic criteria and program availability.
-Factors such as college, major, residence, SALT Center participation and Engineering Catapult participation will affect the orientation programs you are eligible to attend.
+Factors such as college, major, residence, SALT Center participation will affect the orientation sessions you are eligible to attend.
 Orientation dates are also limited based on total capacity.
 Program registration closes seven business days in advance of the orientation session date or when a particular program reaches overall capacity.

 No, but family and supporter participation is encouraged.
 The Family Orientation provides Wildcat family members with information, resources and contacts that will aid in student success at UA.
 Family members and guests register for Orientation via the student registration process in the Next Steps Center.
 There is an $85 Family/Guest Orientation Fee, which helps to cover programming costs of Family Orientation including facilities, catering, materials, and staffing.
 The $85 family/guest fee does not include overnight accommodations as there is an additional cost to stay overnight in the residence hall.